 The FSS must:

-- hold an FSS certificate that is less than 5 years old
+- have a NSW FSS certificate that is less than 5 years old

-- not be a supervisor for any other food premises
+- not be the FSS for any other food premises

 - get refresher training from an RTO every 5 years.